 A: "Yes.
 A meaningful lifelong investment strategy involves not only estate planning but effective tax planning as well.
 To address these needs, we've developed professional relationships with knowledgeable attorneys and CPA's to help with your overall planning.
 However, you may prefer that we work with your personal attorney and CPA.
 Although we have no problem with such an arrangement, our primary concern is that you receive professional, prudent and productive advise."

-A: "We urge you to think in terms of "necessary" returns rather than just the highest returns.
+A: "We believe the essence of investment management is the management of risks, not the management of returns.
+That's why we urge you to think in terms of "necessary" returns rather than just the highest returns.
 Using our risk-averse approach, we determine the maximum rate of return you need to achieve to meet the goals you value.
 Simply stated, we don't want to expose your money to any more risk than is absolutely necessary."

 A: "Equitable doesn't necessarily mean equal or 50% each when dividing assets between parties of a divorce.
 Our analysis shows the whole picture in a simplified format to help identify the future value of all assets, including a realistic cash flow to expect for both parties."